ChaimaeSriti/machine-learning-model-validation/README.md

 If you have any questions, suggestions, other comments, or want to collaborate with me on topics around machine learning model validation please [reach out to me](mailto:adrianscheerer@gmail.com).

-I would like to thank Beni Bissig, Henry Morris and Alina Yapparova for helpful comments.

 ----

 Version history: